-Qualified Opinion
+Opinion

-We have audited the accompanying financial statements of the Canadian Academy of Health Sciences, which comprise the statement of financial position as at March 31, 2020, and the statements of changes in net assets, operations and cash flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of the Canadian Academy of Health Sciences, which comprise the statement of financial position as at December 31, 2021, and the statements of changes in net assets, operations and cash flow for the nine months then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, except for the effects of adjustments, if any, which we might have determined necessary had we been able to satisfy ourselves concerning the completeness of conference revenue and expense as described in the following paragraph, the accompanying financial statements present fairly, in all material respects, the financial position of the Canadian Academy of Health Sciences as at March 31, 2020, and the results of its operations and its cash flows for the year then ended in accordance with Accounting Standards for Not-For-Profit Organizations (ASNPO).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Canadian Academy of Health Sciences as at December 31, 2021, and the results of its operations and its cash flows for the period then ended in accordance with Accounting Standards for Not-For-Profit Organizations (ASNPO).

-Basis for Qualified Opinion
+Basis for Opinion